 - Can lift at least ten pounds of weight at a depth of seven to eight feet.

-One should know and have the above-mentioned qualifications to apply for the renewal of their lifeguard certificates.
+One should know and have the above-mentioned qualifications or have undergone first aid and cpr training classes to apply for the renewal of their lifeguard certificates.

 5. AMERICAN RED CROSS LIFEGUARDING REVIEW COURSE